anranLi515/AnranLi.github.io/_pages/about.md

 Recent News
 ------
+1. [2024.07.12] Our paper "FlexFL: Heterogeneous Federated Learning via APoZ-Guided Flexible Pruning in Uncertain Scenarios" was accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD) 2024.
-1. [2024.07.01] Dr. Anran Li has joined the Department of Biomedical Informatics & Data Science at Yale School of Medicine as a Postdoctoral Associate.
+2. [2024.07.01] Dr. Anran Li has joined the Department of Biomedical Informatics & Data Science at Yale School of Medicine as a Postdoctoral Associate.
 3. [2024.04.17] Our paper "Dual Calibration-based Personalised Federated Learning" was accepted by **IJCAI 2024**.
 4. [2024.04.04] Dr. Anran Li received the SIGMOD 2024 scholarship award.
 5. [2024.03.15] Dr. Anran Li served as a PC member of **FL@FM-IJCAI'24**.